Patentability requires that a patent is novel, inventive and useful at the priority date, which is the effective filing date.

 In light of this, the effective filing date in Israel is the filing date of the PCT Application designating Israel, and so the Applicant has fulfilled Section 6(3) of the Law.

 The Applicant does not dispute that he did not fulfill the second condition requiring informing the Commissioner of the lecture before it happened.
-However, he alleges that it is within the Commissioner’s Authority to extend this deadline under the powers granted by Section 164 of the Law.
+However, he alleges that it is within the Commissioner’s Authority to extend this deadline using the powers granted to him under Section 164 of the Law.

 164.—(a) The Registrar may, if he sees reasonable cause for doing so, extend any time prescribed by this Law or by regulations under it for the performance of anything at the Office or before the Registrar, except for the times prescribed in sections 30, 56, 57, 61, 64F, 64M; however, for purposes of section 10—